About Our Faculty

 BA in Art History, Mount Holyoke College, Cum Laude

 MBA in Sustainable Business, Bainbridge Graduate Institute

-The Sustainability Council guides the initiative's efforts, and Alison has been integral to the council, providing leadership and support while serving as co-chair.
+The Sustainability Council guides the initiative's efforts, and Alison was integral to the council, providing leadership and support while serving as co-chair.
 Alison stepped in to fill a new role at the college as Sustainability Researcher, supporting the Workforce Development and Training office and the Sustainability Council's efforts.
-Alison led the development of the college's current energy management program, including convening the industry-led advisory committee, developing course sequencing within the degree and certificates to modularize "stackable" certificates leading to the degree, developing curriculum and online content, and is now leading the department as coordinator.
+Alison led the development of the college's current energy management program, including convening the industry-led advisory committee, developing course sequencing within the degree and certificates to modularize "stackable" certificates leading to the degree, developing curriculum and online content, and led the department as director for six years.

 Randy Sibley: Construction Industry Training (CIT) Department Head and Part-Time Instructor

 BA in Philosophy and Art, Cornell College